Grindhead/phaser-matter-physics-editor/memory-bank/activeContext.md

 ## Recent Changes

+- **Fixed Coin Placement Logic:**
+  - Corrected coin spacing to strictly adhere to `MIN_COIN_SPACING`.
+  - Removed the `centerBuffer` logic that caused gaps in coin placement near platform centers.
+  - Prevented coins from being placed on the initial platform (`isInitialPlatform` flag added to `populatePlatformWithCoins`).
 - **Implemented Cool Landing Animation for Level Completion:** Added a dedicated animation that plays when the player completes a level, giving a more satisfying finish.
 - **Ensured Player Renders in Front of Finish Line:** Set proper depth values to ensure the player sprite (depth 10) always renders in front of the finish line (depth 5).
 - **Increased Enemy Density and Level Length:** Modified level generation parameters to increase the number of platforms and enemies per level, creating a more challenging experience.